le-quentin/blog/pages/002_ergonomic-journey-i3/item.md

 - Secondary screen: by default this will be web browser windows, for anything that's helpful as a side view (typically: documentation).
 Anything that is helpful to see simultaneously to my main activity will be sent there with a single key stroke
 - Laptop screen: messenger apps (Slack, Discord, Teams...).
 It's always opened in the corner of my eyes, which makes me extremely reactive.

-I can navigate the whole OS with only the keyboard, using only the mouse for GUIs that require it (typically the web browser).
+I can navigate the entire OS just with the keyboard, using the mouse only for GUIs that require it (typically the web browser).
 Here are my most useful keymaps:
 - cmd+h/l: move to left/right screen
 - cmd+j/k: move to above/below window in the current stack
 - cmd+ctrl+h/l: move to workspace on the left/right